 - The Impact of HOPE on Courts and Officers of the Courts — Process Evaluation

 Positive Effects of Swift and Certain Sanctions

 NIJ-funded researchers evaluated HOPE to determine if it worked and results were positive.
-Compared to probationers in a control group, after one year the HOPE probationers were:
+Compared to persons on probation in a control group, after one year the HOPE probationers were:

 - Fifty-five percent less likely to be arrested for a new crime.

 - Seventy-two percent less likely to use drugs.

 - Sixty-one percent less likely to skip appointments with their supervisory officer.

 - Fifty-three percent less likely to have their probation revoked.

 As a result, HOPE probationers served or were sentenced to 48 percent fewer days, on average, than the control group.